-7.3 The schools behaviour policy.
-All staff will agree on a consistent approach which focuses on the behaviour of the offence committed by the child but does not damage the individual's sense of self worth.
-The school will endeavour to ensure that the learner knows that some behaviour is unacceptable but s/he is valued and not to be blamed for any abuse which has occurred.
+7.3 The schools behaviour policy ensures all staff agree on a consistent approach which focuses on the behaviour of the offence committed by the child but does not damage the individual's sense of self worth.
+The school/setting will endeavour to ensure that the learner knows that some behaviour is unacceptable but s/he is valued and not to be blamed for any abuse which has occurred.